quicwg/ops-drafts/draft-ietf-quic-applicability.md

 and so will believe that the server supports the new version.
 Therefore, servers need to allow for this ambiguity when validating the negotiated version.

-The second stage of deployment commences once all server instances are able accept new connections with the new version.
+The second stage of deployment commences once all server instances are able to accept new connections with the new version.
 At this point, all servers can start sending the new version in Version Negotiation packets.